Port of Hamburg, Germany

 General View of the North End of Hamburg Harbor.
 GGA Image ID # 1425e97838

-Hamburg is, by far, the most important port in the German Republic.
-Its yearly commerce is slightly in excess of the combined total traffic of all other German seaports.
-Its trade is not only greater in volume and value but it is also more diversified and widespread than that of any domestic rival.
+Hamburg, the most significant port in the German Republic, stands out with its annual commerce, surpassing the combined total traffic of all other German seaports.
+What sets Hamburg apart is not just its greater volume and value of trade, but also its diversified and widespread nature, unmatched by any domestic rival.

-The port's rise to the preeminent position of one of the world's greatest entrepôts is due to a combination of political and economic factors, sagaciously utilized by successive administrations.
+The port's ascent to the pinnacle of the world's greatest entrepôts is a testament to the strategic decisions made by successive administrations, who deftly harnessed a combination of political and economic factors.

-The city early procured political freedom from the hampering influence of selfish and greedy overlords and as a self-governing city state was able to devote its entire energy toward encouraging trade and enlarging or improving the natural strategic advantages with which nature had endowed it.
+The city early procured political freedom from the hampering influence of selfish and greedy overlords.
+As a self-governing city-state, it could devote its entire energy to encouraging trade and enlarging or improving the natural strategic advantages with which nature had endowed it.

-Probably no port in Europe has a more advantageous geographic location.
-Lying as it does near the mouth of the Elbe River, Hamburg is provided with an unexcelled medium of communication with the densely populated and highly industrialized zones of central Europe that form the heart of its hinterland.
+Hamburg's geographic location is a boon that few ports in Europe can match.
+Nestled near the mouth of the Elbe River, it provides an unparalleled medium of communication with the densely populated and highly industrialized zones of central Europe, forming the heart of its hinterland.

 Five main lines of the German National Railway radiating from the port serve to augment the traffic lanes provided by the inland waterway system and make contact with points in the tributary area not otherwise accessible.